 spent and collected in servicing customers during the period.
 Hence, at the

 beginning and end of your Fiscal Year, they become zero.

-In ERPNext it is easy to create a Profit and Loss analysis chart.
-An example
+In ERPNext it is easy to keep track of Profit and Loss via the Profit and Loss chart.

 still have assets, hence balance sheet accounts never become zero at the

 There are two main kinds of Accounts in ERPNext - Group and Ledger.
 Groups can